MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-02-13-pipeline-processing-2.markdown

 a comment and I will try to address them in further articles.
-Pipelines are a simple concept but in practice there can be some caveats and things to bear in mind, sometime the whole mindset of development team can be against them unless they can see the bigger picture...
+Pipelines are a simple concept but in practice there can be some caveats and things to bear in mind, sometime the whole mindset of development team can be against them unless they can see the bigger picture...<!-- more -->

 First of all one of the most important things to bear in mind with a pipeline is that you are only going to be as fast as your slowest stage, if one stage